 Outer’s new fire pit table serves as the perfect centerpiece around which your family and friends can keep warm on cool nights while they build a sense of community that will last a lifetime.

 Plus, with the reversible cast-iron griddle, stand, and splatter guard, our fire pit table doubles as a cooking device, so hosts won’t have to dart back and forth from the kitchen to the yard!
+It’s also specially designed to direct heat outward so your guests don’t have to lean in to stay cozy.

 5) Find The Right Size And Shape